 \section{Conclusions}

-In this work, we introduced a parameter identification which works well for discrete problems as in the context of CA models.
-Our parameter estimation method allowed to perform model parameter identification using pattern data only, without any knowledge about initial states.
-We demonstrated the applicability of the method by successfully identifying the value of jump parameter $\sigma$ from a set of $4000$ patterns.
-Moreover, we proved the robustness of our approach for different configurations of the model with respect to the number of selected bins, the domain size and the number of CA steps.
-Finally, we showed that the accuracy could be drastically improved if commonly used features of the CA pattern data were incorporated into the scheme of our method.
+In this work, we introduced a parameter identification that works well for discrete problems, as in the context of CA models.
+Our parameter estimation method allowed us to identify model parameters using pattern data only, without knowing about initial states.
+We demonstrated the method's applicability by successfully identifying the value of jump parameter $\sigma$ from a set of $4000$ patterns.
+Moreover, we proved the robustness of our approach for different configurations of the model for the number of selected bins, the domain size, and the number of CA steps.
+Finally, we showed that the accuracy could be drastically improved if commonly used CA pattern data features were incorporated into our method's scheme.

+\corr{Possible limitations of our approach stem from two main sources: CAs as base models and the statistical origin of the method.
+The main drawback of CAs is the loose physical motivation of their rules, making the validation of model predictions against experimental data more challenging.
+Especially when the complexity of the physical process being modeled by CA grows, the problem of ruling out the wrong model mechanisms becomes more challenging.}

+\corr{ The second potential limitation of our approach stems from its statistical formulation.
+Indeed, a single evaluation of the statistical cost function $f_{\bm s_\textup{data}} (\bm{\sigma})$ requires computing repeated simulations of the underlying model.
+The numerical code we use in this work can very efficiently compute a single simulation of the CA. This means that the computational time needed for evaluating the $N$ model grows linearly concerning the number of simulations.
+While it is not a problem for the situation where the cost of a single model run is low, it might become prohibitive for more complex CA models, which require more time to run.
+One possible solution to this problem could be the development of solvers optimized for batched simulations, as was done in \cite{KazarnikovH20, KazarnikovRHLR23}. }

-Future work may include an application of the parameter estimation method to more than one parameter as already outlined in \cite{haario2015}, as well as in combination of various characteristics/norms.
+Future work may include applying the parameter estimation method to more than one parameter as already outlined in \cite{haario2015} and combined with various characteristics/norms.
 Additionally, more sophisticated cellular automaton models may be used.
-Along this lone realistic problems could be addressed, the underlying process understanding could be improved and conclusions relevant for real-life problems could be drawn.
+This approach could address realistic problems, improve understanding of the underlying process, and draw conclusions relevant to real-life problems.